Selectra-Dev/selectra-standards/project-management/github.md

 - Joint commit for layout file, code behind file, and additional resources

 The goal is to be able to easily roll back a specific change, without affecting the others.
-However you **SHOULD NOT** commit unstable work.
+However, you **SHOULD NOT** commit unstable work.
 If you need to commit some unstable code to safeguard your work, do it on a local branch, and clean it up before merging to your master branch and pushing to the remote repository.
 [This article](https://sandofsky.com/blog/git-workflow.html) provides some good guidelines on the subject.

 ### How do I write my commits